Identification (ID) for all patrons

-If your venue operates a ID scanning system you must also ensure all staff understand your ID scanning obligations.
+If your venue operates an ID scanning system you must also ensure all staff understand your ID scanning obligations.

-Confiscate any suspected fake, defaced or falsely presented ID.
+Confiscate any suspected fake, defaced or falsely presented hard copy ID.
 Send the ID to the Office of Liquor and Gaming Regulation with a completed ID confiscation report.

 The legitimate owner of the ID may reclaim it by contacting OLGR.